danielmarbach/ConcurrentDataStructures.Webinar/slides/index.md

 ### Introduction

 - The examples in this presentation use the [WindowsAzure.ServiceBus](https://www.nuget.org/packages/WindowsAzure.ServiceBus/) approach to illustrate a problem.
 The package should no longer be used.
 If you plan to use Azure Service Bus use [Microsoft.Azure.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/) or even better [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus)
+- For brevity and readability `ConfigureAwait(false)` has been left out and opionated braces placement has been used (You have been warned!)
+- If you see spelling mistakes, I accept Pull Requests ;)

 ---